NotesHubApp/noteshub-website/data/posts/How To/Self-hosting your notes in Git.md

 ```

 Before testing Nginx, the firewall software needs to be adjusted to allow access to the service.
-Let's install `ufw` (Uncomplicated Firewall) package to make appropriate configuration.
+Let's install `ufw` (Uncomplicated Firewall) package to make the appropriate configuration:

 ```sh
 sudo apt install ufw
 sudo ufw enable
 ```

-Let's adjust firewall rules to enable full traffic to Nginx.
+Let's adjust firewall rules to enable full traffic to Nginx:

 ```sh
 sudo ufw allow 'Nginx Full'
 ```

-Now we can configure Nginx to serve our Gitea service, by creating new configuration file (replace `git.example.com` with your own).
+Now we can configure Nginx to serve our Gitea service, by creating a new configuration file (replace `git.example.com` with your own):

 ```sh
 sudo nano /etc/nginx/sites-available/git.example.com